Academic Affairs Manual (ACD)

 A. Membership

-1. All faculty in a tenure-track or tenured position.
+1. all faculty in a tenure-eligible or tenured position

-2. All academic professionals with multi-year, probationary, or continuing appointment positions.
+2. all academic professionals with full-time multi-year, probationary, or continuing appointment positions

-4. All full time contract faculty (i.e., instructors, lecturers, senior lecturers, clinical faculty, research faculty, and professors of practice).
+4. all full-time faculty with fixed appointments (i.e., instructors, lecturers, senior lecturers, principal lecturers, clinical faculty, research faculty, and professors of practice)

-5. The membership of the Academic Assembly may be changed through amendment of the bylaws of this constitution.
+6. the membership of the Academic Assembly may be changed through amendment of this constitution.

 B. Officers

-The faculty ombudsperson of the Academic Assembly shall be appointed by the president of the Academic Assembly, with the advice of the Senate Committee on Committees and the consent of the Academic Senate, from among the tenured professors, tenured associate professors, and senior lecturers for a term of two years, beginning June 1.
+The faculty ombudsperson of the Academic Assembly shall be appointed from the membership of the Academic Assembly by the UAC, with the advice of the University Senate Committee on Committees and the consent of the University Senate, for a term of two years, beginning June 1.
 The faculty ombudsperson may not hold any administrative appointment of department chair or higher.
+Each campus may also have a faculty ombudsperson of the campus for a term of two years, beginning June 1, nominated by the UAC members from that campus with the advice and consent of the senators from that campus.
+The campus faculty ombudspersons may not hold any administrative appointment of department chair or higher.

 C. Meetings

-3. Quorum: 25 percent of the members shall constitute a quorum.
+3. Quorum: Twenty percent of the members shall constitute a quorum at either the university or the campus level of the assembly.

-4. Voting: The assembly president shall decide the method of voting; however, a secret ballot shall be ordered upon the request of five members.
-By a majority vote, the Academic Assembly may order its members polled by mail.
+4. Voting: The UAC shall determine the method of voting for university-wide assembly meetings; however, a secret ballot shall be ordered upon the request of 25 members.
+By a majority vote of those present and voting, the Academic Assembly may order all assembly members polled by electronic ballot.
+For campus-wide assembly votes, the method of voting shall be determined by the campus representative body; however a secret ballot shall be ordered upon the request of ten members.

 5. Rules: The current edition of Robert’s Rules of Order, newly revised, shall prevail unless otherwise specified in this constitution and bylaws.